-Paris is full of beautiful buildings rich in history with some sites dating all the way back to the Roman times.
+Paris is full of beautiful buildings rich in history with some landmarks dating all the way back to the Roman times.
 From the Eiffel Tower to the gargoyles and stained glass of the Notre Dame, here is a list of iconic monuments not to miss on your next holiday in Paris.

 A trip to Paris would not be complete without a visit to the Eiffel Tower, arguably the world’s most famous monument.
 At the top of the tower, reached via glass lifts, the panoramic view of the city is spectacular, and on the second floor there’s a champagne bar so you can make a toast to this most magical experience.
-Other features of the tower include a model of the original architecture of the top floor as it was in 1889, souvenir shops, a restaurant and a vision well offering a plunging view of the ground below.
+Other features of the well known landmark include a model of the original architecture of the top floor as it was in 1889, souvenir shops, a restaurant and a vision well offering a plunging view of the ground below.

 Arc de Triomphe

 Standing at the western end of the Champs-Elysees, the Arc de Triomphe is another of Paris’ most famous monuments offering one of the best views over the city.
 The arc’s style is entirely of the tradition of sculpture from the first half of the 19th century, and it honours those who fought and died for France in the French Revolutionary and Napoleonic wars, with the names of all French victories and generals inscribed on its inner and outer surfaces.

 Perched atop Montmartre hill is the Basilica of the Sacre-Coeur, a roman catholic church standing tall above the city of Paris.
 Pack a picnic and enjoy the views on the grassy area outside the church, and walk the famous stairs.
 Entry to the popular landmark is free, with its interior featuring a 47-square metre Mosaic of Christ in Glory, one of the largest mosaics in the world, and a grand pipe organ considered to be one of the most remarkable in Paris, France and Europe.

 Notre Dame Cathedral